 Why should you optimize your AWS costs?

-Unlike on-premise environments, which often need high initial capital expenditures with low ongoing costs, cloud investments are operating expenses.
-As a result, cloud costs can go out of control, while tracking their efficiency over time becomes challenging.
-Cloud auto-scaling allows organizations to increase or reduce cloud storage, networking, computing, and memory performance.
+Cost optimization in terms of cloud computing comprises rightsizing resource utilization, selecting suitable pricing plans, monitoring spending patterns, enhancing architecture, and implementing automation where possible.
+For instance, AWS also has a built-in auto scaling function, which is a part of cloud optimization solutions.
+Cloud auto scaling allows organizations to increase or reduce cloud storage, networking, computing, and memory performance.
 In this way, they can adapt to fluctuating computing demands at any time.
-Under the AWS costing approach, businesses should pay only for the resources that they use.
-However, they can quickly face an expensive cost overrun if they don’t have a cost optimization tool to monitor spending and identify cost anomalies.
+Under the AWS costing approach, you should pay only for the resources that they use.
+However, businesses can still require additional AWS cost tools to optimize resource utilization, as they can quickly face an expensive cost overrun, and auto scaling doesn’t work as intended.
+So, here, we created a guide on what to do if they don’t have a cost optimization tool to monitor spending and identify cost anomalies.

-Utility to calculate AWS costs
+Our utility to calculate AWS costs

 Have you ever wondered about the price for your logically grouped environments with a cloud provider like AWS, GCP, Azure, etc.?
 Have you found a tool to answer this question quickly and for free?
-In this article, we will create a helpful utility that captures AWS EC2 resources and calculates their price in detail.
+Today, we will create a helpful utility that captures AWS EC2 resources and calculates their price in detail.
 Also, we will show an approach to how to implement it and leave room for extending this idea.
 We will use AWS’s boto3 JavaScript library and NodeJS to run this command line utility.

 Assumptions

 Let us assume you have two environments (for simplicity): dev and prod.
-Each domain consists of two services: Backend and Frontend, where each service is just a set of static EC2 instances, and each EC2 instance is tagged with at least these tags:
+Each domain consists of two services, Backend and Frontend, where each service is just a set of static EC2 instances, and each EC2 instance is tagged with at least these tags:

-- Env: dev
+• Env: dev

-- Service: frontend
+• Service: frontend

-- Name: frontend-service-01.dev
+• Name: frontend-service-01.dev

 Cost optimization tool that we build